 Retrospective For Love

-Yazmyn has recently collaborated with Retrospective for Love on their new single, ‘Let Me Know’ from their debut album, ‘Random Activities of the Heart’.
+Yazmyn collaborated with Retrospective for Love on their single, ‘Let Me Know’ from their debut album, ‘Random Activities of the Heart’.
 The track is a carefully crafted groove with lyrics loaded with romanticism and nostalgia, allowing their sound to dabble in delirious déjà vu bringing you back to the first time you ever felt heartache.

 Retrospective For Love is a satisfying new sound for a fresh generation of soul lovers.
 Hailing from the sun-drenched Mediterranean island of Sicily, vocalist, MC and producer Davide Shorty gathered a tight knit family of similarly soul-centric musicians from his homeland, along with superbly poised Parisian co-vocalist Leslie Phillips.
 With Retrospective For Love, a special force in music was born.